Vamshikrishan/plant_disease_prediction/README.md

 - Check for data leakage between train and validation sets.
 - Reduce learning rate or use a scheduler.
 - Ensure augmentations are appropriate and not excessively corrupting images.
-- Try freezing backbone and training head first.
+- Try freezing the backbone and training head first.

 Q: Model overfits quickly
 A: